railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/index.rst

 * Mixtures: mixing, chemical processes, distillation.

-You'll work in two areas: on products in the first part of this chapter, and on operations in the second part.
+You will work in two areas: on products in the first part of this chapter, and on operations in the second part.
 The management of products depends on the concept of classifications while the management of operations depends on routing and workcenters.